 Why the project is needed?

-This project seeks to replace the pipeline and pump stations through a business case to NSW Government, and funding applications to both the NSW and Australian Governments.
+This project seeks to replace the pipeline and pump stations.
+A comprehensive business case supporting funding applications for the replacement will be presented to both the NSW and Australian Governments.

 The proposed pipeline project will: